 Stance-taking is an essential component of interactive collaboration, negotiation, and decision-making.
 When people take stances, they attempt to convey subjective feelings, attitudes, or opinions about the topic they are discussing [1, 2].
 This can involve several levels of linguistic information, including acoustic, prosodic, lexical, and pragmatic factors.
-In theoretical linguistics, descriptions of stance have been generally constrained to fine-grained content analysis, which often relies on subjective interpretation.
+In theoretical linguistics, description of stance has been generally constrained to fine-grained content analysis, which often relies on subjective interpretation.
 An exception is the precursor to the current project [3, 4], which drew on existing frameworks in content analysis to identify areas for phonetic comparison.
 As some of the first work to focus on acoustic properties of stance-taking, it found that stance-expressing phrases had faster speaking rates, longer stressed vowels, and more expanded vowel spaces when compared to stance-neutral phrases.
-Such acoustically-measurable properties are the target of investigation in the ATAROS (Automatic Tagging and Recognition of Stance) project.
+Such acoustically-measurable properties are the target of investigation in the ATAROS (Automatic Tagging and Recognition of Stance) project, which includes the collection of the stance-rich audio corpus described below.
+Collecting the corpus will allow us to identify and quantify properties of the speech signal associated with stance-taking, create an acoustic model of stance, and test theories of stance-taking on natural speech.

 In automatic recognition research, stance links most closely to sentiment and subjectivity, expressions of a "private state" [5], an internal mental or emotional state.
 Research on sentiment and subjectivity analysis has exploded since the publication of foundational work such as [6, 7].
 The majority of this work has focused on textual materials with accompanying annotated corpora, such as those described in [7, 8, 6] and many others.
 Such text-based approaches to subjectivity recognition primarily exploit lexical and syntactic evidence, relying on long, well-formed sentences and clauses for identification of stance-taking.
 However, our focus is on stance-taking in spoken interactions, which involve short, fragmentary, or disfluent utterances.
 Importantly, conversational speech harnesses information beyond its textual content to convey information about stance, for example through intonation, speaking rate, stress, and precision of articulation [3, 4].
 In general, issues of subjectivity, sentiment, and stance in speech have received much less attention, and this work has primarily relied on existing conversational dyadic ([9] in [10]) or multi-party meeting data ([11, 12, 13] in [14, 15, 16], respectively).
 In these cases, a small portion of the existing corpus was annotated for subjectivity or related factors such as agreement or arguing.
-Even using speech data, many of the approaches to automatic subjectivity recognition have relied primarily on word or n-gram content [17], and their efforts to incorporate prosodic information yielded no significant improvement [18].
+Even using speech data, many of the approaches to automatic subjectivity recognition have relied primarily on word or n-gram content [17], and their efforts to incorporate prosodic information vielded no significant improvement [18].
 However, [15] found that access to the additional information in the audio channel of meeting recordings enabled annotators to better identify opinions, especially negative opinions, than using transcripts alone.
+Since the understanding of the factors of speech which convey stance-related information is still in its early stages, we employ a bottom-up strategy of creating a corpus to elicit varying levels of stance-taking and involvement and analyzing differences in speaking style across these conditions.